Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Related work

-The influence of popular social platforms, such as Twitter, on cryptocurrency price movements, has received substantial attention~\citep{ye2022stacking, zou2022multimodal} in the literature.
-In a work by~\cite{abraham2018cryptocurrency}, the authors predict changes in Bitcoin and Ethereum prices using Twitter and Google Trends data.
+The influence of popular social platforms, such as Twitter,\footnote{The company's name has changed to X, but we use the name that was in effect at the time of the study.} on cryptocurrency price movements, has received substantial attention~\cite{ye2022stacking, zou2022multimodal} in the literature.
+In a work by~\citet{abraham2018cryptocurrency}, the authors predict changes in Bitcoin and Ethereum prices using Twitter and Google Trends data.
 According to their study, the volume of tweets is a predictor of price direction rather than sentiment.
 Moreover, they employ a sentiment analysis tool in the study and observe that the sentiment of tweets tends to remain positive, regardless of price changes in their investigation.
-In another study, \cite{valencia2019price} use multilayer perceptron, SVM, and random forest to predict the price movement of four cryptocurrencies (Bitcoin, Ethereum, Ripple, and Litecoin) by incorporating Twitter data and raw price data as two feature groups.
-The Twitter data used in the study include the sentiment of daily tweets, which are grouped into four categories of positive, negative, neutral, and compound sentiments.
-The models' performances are compared based on independent feature groups and their combinations.
-The results suggest that Twitter data alone has the potential to predict specific cryptocurrencies where the best results are obtained for Bitcoin.
-However, there is not a universally accepted criterion for evaluating the model performance in predicting different cryptocurrencies.
-For example, different models show superiority on different coins based on accuracy and precision performance criteria.
+In another study, \citet{valencia2019price} explores price movement prediction for four cryptocurrencies—Bitcoin, Ethereum, Ripple, and Litecoin—using multilayer perceptron, SVM, and random forest models.
+They incorporate two feature groups: raw price data and Twitter sentiment data.
+The Twitter data is categorised into positive, negative, neutral, and compound sentiments.
+The study compares the models' performance based on independent and combined feature groups.
+Results indicate that Twitter sentiment data alone can predict cryptocurrency movements, with the highest accuracy achieved for Bitcoin.
+However, there is no universally accepted performance criterion, and different models show varying effectiveness across cryptocurrencies based on accuracy and precision.